 If there’s a funny smell just outside your home, or your sink is taking ages to drain, you may be dealing with a blocked drain.
 But don’t worry – nine times out of ten you’ll be able to unblock it yourself and probably won’t need to call anyone out.

-This article will take you through the common types of drain blockages outside and inside your home, the reasons why they occur and how to avoid them.
-In addition, we’ll explain your responsibilities as a homeowner and who can help you fix problems should they arise.
+This article will take you through the common types of drain blockages outside and inside your home, the reasons why they occur, and how to avoid them and who can help you fix problems should they arise.

-First, talk to your neighbours and ask them: “Do you have any issues with water draining at your house?”
+First, talk to your neighbours and ask them if they have any issues with water draining at their house.
 If they’re not experiencing any trouble, or your inside drain’s blocked but your external drain is fine, then it’s solely your responsibility.

 If you notice any of the below, it’s important to take action as soon as you can:

 It can be blocked with leaves and debris from outside the house, or from inside with coffee grounds or sanitary items.
 This may not just be your responsibility.